Location: Downtown Minneapolis, Minnesota

 Just as Houston has an underground tunnel system to help residents avoid the heat, Minneapolis has an above-ground skyway system to help residents avoid the cold.

 You can connect to stores, offices, residential buildings, and pretty much everything else imaginable.
-If you really wanted to, you could spend several years inside here without ever going outside.
+If you really wanted to, you could spend years inside here without ever going outside.

-Just look for the tunnels in the sky, enter that building and head up to the second floor.
+Just look for the tunnels or walking paths in the sky, enter that building and head up to the second floor.